Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/kaizerseat/rules/_index.md

 * Pick as many Seekers as the number of players.
 Add them all to the deck, shuffle, and deal fairly.
 * From these starting cards, each player sets aside 1 secret card: their **Loyalty**.

 Then, prepare the special cards.

-* Draw a random **Thronecard** and place it open on the table: its special rule will be true for _the entire game_.
+* Place a shuffled deck of **Thronecards** and a deck of **Seatcards** _faceup_ on the table.
-* Also place the deck of **Seatcards** (faceup) on the table.
+* Draw the top Thronecard: its special rule will be true for _the entire game_.

 During the game, you'll track two piles.
+These should be handled by the Leader.

 * A facedown pile holding all Votes (= **Tell**).
 * A faceup pile holding all discarded cards ( = **Discard**)